M-Shrief/M-Shrief/README.md

 - I'm working across the Backend and the Frontend
 - I'm working mainly with JavaScript and TypeScript.
 - I'm working with Nodejs and Express.js in the backend
-- I'm working with Postgres, MongoDB and Redis.
+- I'm working with Postgres, MongoDB and Redis/ValKey.
 - I'm working with Astro and Vuejs ecosystem in the frontend.
 - Currently, I'm learning Go.